 Electronic periodic filing is transmitted in the same way as filings in paper format, except when a bank is the e-invoice operator of the recipient.
 However, there are certain shortcomings in electronic periodic filings, for example as concerns data contents and payment-related terminology.
 For example, periodic filings are referred to as “invoices”.
 Also, the specification section contains only a list of the numbers of the taxation decisions under the periodic filing, and of the unpaid amounts relating to the decisions.

-Please note that, for now, periodic filings can only be submitted as e-invoices to only one e-invoicing address per business ID.
+Periodic filings can be submitted as e-invoices to one or several e-invoicing addresses.
 A separate declaration must be lodged for each individual business ID.
-It is not necessary to separately declare the online invoicing operator.
+You can give several e-invoicing addresses for a single business ID on the form.
+It is not necessary to separately name the online invoicing operator.

 - Appearance of a periodic filing transmitted by means other through than a bank operator (in Finnish)